eehsiao/go-models/README.md

 ### MySQL
 #### 1.
-create a table struct, and add the tag `TbField:"real table filed"`
+create a table struct, and add the tag `TbField:"real table filed"` `TbField` the tag is musted. `read table filed` also be same the table field.
 ```go
 type UserTb struct {
 	Host       sql.NullString `TbField:"Host"`